Does Medicare Cover Eye Exams and Glasses?

 Plan N$0-$20 copay

-Your cost after Medicare and Medigap payments
+Your cost after Medicare and Medigap payments, if you've met the Part B deductible.

 What if I need vision care that Medicare does not cover?